orozCoding/seispalabras/README.md

 Seis Palabras is a web app for Spanish students in which they can try to translate 6 words every day.

-The user is also able to creat an account and check the translated words and track their progress across platforms.
+The user is also able to create an account and check the translated words and track their progress across platforms.

 This is the Front-end repository built with React.js.